erickhouse/courses/terraform.md

 - variables.tf vs .tfvars
   - variables.tf is a place where you define variables that will enter the script but they could be empty or have a default value (this is    almost exactly how arguments in a function are described). .tfvars is for actually providing concrete instances of each variable.
 Each    environment would have its own .tfvars file.
+- documentaion is extremely well defined.
+It gives you a very clear understanding of the configuration option for each resource.
+It is a good place to look for how something works.